-Preme grew up in the ghetto of Buffalo, NY.
-His story includes many of the all too common challenges that mark the lives of young people coming of age in the inner city like scarce resources, an absentee father, along with the lure of drugs and crime always lurking.
+Preme grew up in the notorious east side of Buffalo, NY.
+His story includes many of the all too common challenges that mark the lives of young people coming of age in the inner city.
 Yet it is because of these circumstances, Preme cultivated an inner drive to always be the absolute best, no matter the situation or difficulty of circumstances.

 Preme first stepped up to the microphone in 2005.
 He was visiting the studio of a friend and casually riffed on a few verses to help out with a level check from the sound booth.
 The spark was instantaneous.
 “It was easy to ride the beat,” he recalls.
 He went home and wrote for two days, returned to the studio and laid down his first tracks.
 He would spend the next few years refining his craft and working on various recordings, including his first official singles, “The Supreme General” and “Supreme Dreamin.’”
 In 2009, Preme joined forces with Ken Rutkowski of Outer Limit and recorded “the prelude 2 a Classic!!!” mixtape.
 The consummate perfectionist, Preme had set his sights on a recording situation that could provide the stellar production quality that would best serve his music.
 He found it in Rutkowski and went on to record two more projects at Outer Limit, “The Supremacy EP” and “Best of the Champions.”
 The latter received an endorsement from prominent radio personality DJ Supreme then of 93.7 WBLK, raising Preme’s visibility as a rapper of note and bolstering his already growing fan base.